 CoreHealth Technologies / PatientBond

 CoreHealth Technologies is a corporate wellness software company and platform that provides services to over 1000 companies (including Fortune 500 companies like Cigna and Sun Financial), representing more than 2 million employees worldwide.
-CoreHealth a good example of how psychographics is being refined and deployed in the health services sector.
+CoreHealth is a good example of how psychographics is being refined and deployed in the health services sector.

-In her annual newsletter, CoreHealth founder and CEO Anne Marie Kirby predicted that artificial intelligence, psychographics, and personalization will be key sites for innovation for companies like her own in 2018.
+In her annual newsletter, CoreHealth founder and CEO Anne Marie Kirby predicted that artificial intelligence, psychographics, and personalization would be key sites for innovation for companies like her own in 2018.
 For CoreHealth’s business model, it is important to find ways to increase employee participation in its clients’ workplace wellness programs, screenings, and health interventions.

 To this end, CoreHealth has partnered up with PatientBond, a “platform for driving digital personalized engagement” using email, text message, and Interactive Voice Response.
 PatientBond promises behavior change by bringing together psychology and technology.